rsletta/get_openui5_latest_url/README.md

 !["Logo"](repository-header.png)

 A small webservice that returns url to latest OpenUI5 version.
 Hosted at https://latest-openui5.rikosjett.com.
-Versions are collected from https://openui5.org/releases/.
-This API only serves urls to the official downloads.
+Version URLs are collected from https://openui5.org/releases/.
+This API only serves URLs to the official downloads.

 ## Endpoints